-During the nine months ended September 30, 2019, there were no material changes to our contractual obligations described under Management's Discussion and Analysis of Financial Condition and Results of Operations contained in Part II, Item 7 of our Annual Report on Form 10-K for our fiscal year ended December 31, 2018, filed with the SEC on February 26, 2019, other than the fulfillment of existing obligations in the ordinary course of business.
+During the three months ended March 31, 2020, there were no material changes to our contractual obligations described under Management's Discussion and Analysis of Financial Condition and Results of Operations contained in Part II, Item 7 of our Annual Report on Form 10-K for our fiscal year ended December 31, 2019, filed with the SEC on March 3, 2020, other than the fulfillment of existing obligations in the ordinary course of business.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-Market and Interest Rate Risk
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK Market and Interest Rate Risk

 In the normal course of business, our financial position is subject to a variety of risks, including market risk associated with interest rate movements and foreign currency exchange risk.
-Our cash and cash equivalents as of September 30, 2019 consisted of money market funds.
-Our cash is invested in accordance with an investment policy approved by our Board of Directors that specifies the categories (money market funds, U.S. Treasury securities and debt securities of U.S. government agencies, corporate bonds, asset-backed securities, and other securities), allocations, and ratings of securities we may consider for investment.
-Currently, we have focused on investing in U.S. Treasuries until market conditions improve.
+Our cash and cash equivalents as of March 31, 2020 and December 31, 2019 consisted of cash deposits and money market funds.
+Our excess cash is invested in accordance with an investment policy approved by our Board of Directors that specifies the categories (money market funds, U.S. Treasury securities and debt securities of U.S. government agencies, corporate bonds, asset-backed securities, and other securities), allocations, and ratings of securities we may consider for investment.

 Our market risk associated with interest rate movements is affected by changes in the general level of U.S. interest rates, particularly because the majority of our investments are in short-term marketable debt securities.
 The primary objective of our investment activities is to preserve principal.
 Some of the securities that we invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the value of the investment to fluctuate.
 For example, if we purchase a security that was issued with a fixed interest rate and the prevailing interest rate later rises, the value of our investment may decline.
-We had no available-for-sale securities at September 30, 2019.
+We had no available-for-sale securities at March 31, 2020.
 In general, money market funds are not subject to market risk because the interest paid on such funds fluctuates with the prevailing interest rate.